ajoalenjeen/MOVIE-INDUSTRY-ANALYSIS/README.md

 * Evaluate top-performing studios in total box office gross

-* What are the profit trends of the movie industry since 1980?

 * Which genres and months are the most profitable?

 * Do runtimes differ significantly across movie genres?